 Water4Future Hackathon: Solutions That Flow Naturally

-What if it were possible to take inspiration from a beetle living in the desert to capture fog and turn it into drinking water; to sell or buy treated wastewater at competitive prices on a new secondhand water market platform; or even to directly treat river water in a village in Côte d’Ivoire so its residents wouldn’t have to boil it every time?
+What if it were possible to draw inspiration from a beetle living in the desert to capture fog and turn it into drinking water; to sell or buy treated wastewater at competitive prices on a new secondhand water market platform; or even to directly treat river water in a village in Côte d’Ivoire so its residents wouldn’t have to boil it every time?
 These three ideas didn’t come from a science-fiction movie but from the brilliant minds of the high school students who won this fifth edition of the Water4Future High School Hackathon.

 48 hours flat